Online Digital Storytelling

 “I’ll be making short reels/ videos around events I’m organizing, new projects I’m working on, new menu items, retail items; what I’ve learned here can be applied to so much of the storytelling and marketing of my businesses.” – Carol Rybinski, Tyne Valley Teas Cafe

-Check out an example from one of our Fall 2022 workshop participants, Chantelle Elliott from Ledges Inn, Doaktown, New Brunswick.
+Check out an example from one of our Fall 2022 workshop participants, Chantelle Elliott from Ledges Inn, Doaktown, New Brunswick below or visit our YouTube channel to look at past participants work @ ExperienceGMIST

-The program is scheduled as follows: Thursday afternoons February 16, 23, March 2, 9, 16, 23 & 30.
+The program is scheduled as follows: Thursday afternoons Oct 12, 19, 26, Nov 2, 9, 16 and 30.
 It is scheduled to run from 2:00 – 4:00 PM ADT / 2:30 – 4:30 PM NDT on those dates online via ZOOM.
 In addition, students will have access to Story Centre staff for coaching/support each week.

 GMIST will apply a $650 bursary to the full tuition costs for each accepted Canadian Tourism Operator for this program.